dainsaint/readjuststop.com/_chapters/chapter-five/a-spell-for-abundance.md

 order: 24
 layout: book
 ---
+{:.spell}

-`I have all the time in the world.`
+I have all the time in the world.